 Make an extra-large pot of tea (chamomile is a good choice).
 Let it cool in the fridge and then dump it into your bath water.

 Substitute expensive lotions for something a lot cheaper plain yoghurt.
 Simply spread on the sunburn as if it were moisturiser and let your skin soak in the cool substance.
 Ahhhhh.

 11. Vinegar and Milk

-Add some white vinegar to cotton balls and gently rub on the affected areas.
+Add white vinegar to cotton balls and gently rub the affected areas.
 Then, dip a clean cloth into some milk and rub over the skin.
 The combination of the vinegar and milk can relieve the pain almost instantly.
 Many people also claim that the redness will disappear almost overnight as well.